HogoFrogo/HogoFrogo/README.md

 ### Game nature ideas:
 1) Platform fighting game (e. g.
 Smash Bros) with an emphasis on controls, that impersonate frog behaviour (hold A+S to wind up, release to jump in the left direction, hold K+L and release for the other direction).

+### Gameplay/design ideas:
+1) NPC Black Rain Frog (No. 7), that will act for entertainment purposes in the cutscenes.
+In the beginning or during the story it will naturally frown to evoke sadness, in the end, it will finally smile.